BenchmarkXPRT/Public-AIXPRT-Resources/OtherDocuments/ResultSubmission.md

 4. Detailed system information required to reproduce the results.
 Please use the [SystemInfo.csv](https://github.com/BenchmarkXPRT/Public-AIXPRT-Resources/blob/master/OtherDocuments/SystemInfo.csv) template to provide system information.
 Any additional info can be added at the end of the csv.

-5. If any scripts (or) models (or) {any files} are customized for result generation , please provide these changes.
+5. If any scripts (or) models (or) {any files} are customized for result generation, please provide these changes.

 Principled Technologies will review the results submission and get back to you.